SINGAPORE - Singapore's main air quality index has been tweaked to reflect more precisely the smallest, most harmful pollution particles.

 The level of each component corresponds to a PSI level, based on a formula.

-For example, at 11am yesterday, the 24-hour PSI reading for the central region was 59, based on the highest component, PM2.5.
+For example, at 11am on Tuesday, the 24-hour PSI reading for the central region was 59, based on the highest component, PM2.5.
 There were 19 micrograms per cubic metre of PM2.5 measured, which corresponds to a PSI reading of 59.

 Under the previous system, the 24-hour PSI reading for the central region would have been 28, based on the 28 micrograms per cubic metre of PM10.

 The change was made to simplify the readings, said Minister for the Environment and Water Resources Vivian Balakrishnan when announcing it in his ministry's budget debate last month.

 Previously, PM2.5 levels were reported separately from the PSI reading.

 Public reactions to the change have been mixed.

 Some were confused by the tweak, while others did not agree with the new PSI figures.